BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 All the text you see in the console was created by what is known as the _shell_ application.
 (The Mac defaults to the shell application known as _zsh_.)

-Often the words terminal, console, command line, shell, and bash are used interchangeably, but they are are all slightly different.
+Often the words terminal, console, command line, shell, and bash are used interchangeably, but they are all slightly different.

 Someday you may want to switch to a more sophisticated Terminal applications (_iTerm_ is popular), or switch to a more sophisted text shell (_tsch_ is popular), or both.
 For the purpose of this _Intro to the Command Line_ tutorial we will only be using the default Mac _Terminal_ app, and the _zsh_ command line text shell.